Delaware: benefits of business registration

 - intangible property (royalties).

-When applying for registration, the names of owners, directors, and officers may not be disclosed.
+When applying for registration, the names of owners, directors, and officers can stay undisclosed.
 Owners are not required to publish the details of the members and managers of the LLC.
 The law identifies only 2 situations when information cannot be withheld: at the request of the court or law enforcement agencies.

 Court of Chancery

-An important advantage of the state is the legal protection of the company under corporate law.
-The Court of Chancery is the oldest business court in America, which is not heard by a jury, but by judges who are well versed in corporate law.
-This means that LLC owners/shareholders have a better chance of a fair decision, and the court's verdict can be predicted.
+An important advantage of the state is the company's legal protection under corporate law.
+The Court of Chancery is the oldest business court in America, where the cases are considered by a jury, but by judges who are well versed in corporate law.
+This means that LLC owners and shareholders have a better chance of a fair decision, and the court's verdict is more predictable.

 Peculiarities of business registration

-A firm established in Delaware is required to have an agent registered here (our company provides such service).
+A firm established in Delaware is required to have an agent registered in that state.
+Our company provides such a service.
 The application must be filed with the Delaware Division of Corporations.
-Despite the embarrassing word "corporation," the division works with all business entities.
+Don't let the word "corporations," confuse you, as the division works with all business entities.

-Opening a company in Delaware follows this pattern:
+Opening a company in Delaware occurs according to the following plan:

 - Come up with a unique name.

-- Specify an officially registered agent, through whom the authorities will communicate with you, it will be possible to open a bank account.
+- Specify an officially registered agent, who will represent you during communication with the authorities.
+It will allow you to open a bank account.

-- Obtain a business license from the state Department of Revenue.
+- Obtain a business license from the Delaware Division of Revenue.

-- Formalize the company with the Division of Corporations.
+- Officially register the company with the Division of Corporations.
 If you are incorporating a foreign LLC, you will need to fill out a special certificate.